Investing in Yourself: The Highest ROI You'll Ever Get

 Strategic Asset Growth

 Investing in yourself is the practice of allocating time, money, and energy into improving your "Human Capital."
 Unlike a stock that pays dividends based on market performance, your brain pays dividends based on utility.
-If you learn a high-value skill like data analysis or prompt engineering, your market value increases immediately across all potential employers.
+If you learn a high-value skill like data analysis or prompt engineering, your market value increases immediately across all potential employers.a

 In practice, consider a mid-level manager who spends $5,000 on an executive leadership certification at INSEAD or Wharton Online.
 If that certification leads to a $15,000 salary bump, the first-year ROI is 200%.
 Over a 10-year period, that single investment yields $150,000, excluding the effects of compound raises and bonuses.